How to Train New Employees:

 One number you can use to measure effectiveness is employee turnover.
 Better training should reduce turnover.
+You can measure turnover by calculating your churn rate.

 Look at your historical rate of voluntary turnover, and see if improved training helps decrease it.
 To measure if employees are really absorbing new training, you can have them turn around and train other employees on what they've learned.

-This leads us to another way of getting strategic with training: cross training.
+This leads us to another way of getting strategic with training: cross-training.

-Besides being a way to measure what an employee has learned, cross training allows for career growth and development - satisfying your employees’ desire to learn new skills, while allowing you to increase office coverage.
+Besides being a way to measure what an employee has learned, cross-training allows for career growth and development - satisfying your employees’ desire to learn new skills, while allowing you to increase office coverage.
 So, if one employee is out, there’s always someone who understands their job.

 As your company puts more strategic focus on training and spending surpasses coffee levels, it may become the type of company that puts employees first.

 Companies that use the strategy of putting employees first gain enormous competitive advantages, and end up with happier customers as a result.
 The key to an employee-first company?
 Training and developing your workforce.
 It's the approach of companies like Southwest Airlines and Virgin.

 For companies that put employees first, including Richard Branson's, a good training strategy essentially becomes a good business strategy.
 Whether you decide to focus your priorities on employees or not, it should be clear that better training makes better companies and happier customers.